 A new bill that would essentially criminalize homelessness in Tennessee has passed through the state legislature has become law without a signature from Gov. Bill Lee.
 Social justice advocates and faith leaders from across the state have come out against this bill saying that it is cruel to Tennessee’s homeless population.

 “We are really worried about the consequences this will have on the unhoused community,” said India Pungarcher, advocacy and outreach specialist for Open Table Nashville.
-“There are not a lot of shelter options because they either do not exist in the quantity needed or are not available for specific populations.”
+“There are not a lot of shelter options because they either do not exist in the quantity needed or are not available for specific populations.
+That’s why understanding how a home search can help is critical in finding the best solution for everyone involved .”

 The bill makes it a Class C misdemeanor for a person to camp under a bridge, overpass, or shoulder of a state or interstate highway and prohibits soliciting near the road.
 After a warning, violators would face a $50 fine and be ordered to do community service.